Poshmark vs. Etsy: Which platform is better for sellers? (2026)

 Etsy’s features & highlights

-Handmade crafters list their products on Etsy to connect with buyers seeking niche, unique items.
-It serves over 95 million active users, appealing to customers who want to buy authentic, handmade goods, not cheap and mass-produced items.
+Artisans, crafters, vintage, and craft supply sellers list their products on Etsy to connect with buyers seeking niche, unique items.
+It serves over 86 million active users.

 Poshmark vs. Etsy: Feature-by-feature comparison